 Under the current regulations, those employees can only be furloughed until 31 October 2020.

 After this date, employees must be either brought back to work (either full or part time, and with the aid of the Coronavirus Job Support Scheme where applicable) or fired.

 To encourage employers to keep people on, the government has promised to pay £1,000 per furloughed employee brought back to work provided the following boxes are ticked:

 ✅ Employees must be continuously employed (without a break) from 1 November 2020 to 31 January 2021

-✅ Employees must be paid at least £520 per month on average (£1,560 in total) during this period
+✅ Employees must meet the minimum income threshold – they must be paid at least £520 per month on average (£1,560 in total) during this period

 (They do not have to receive this amount every month, but the total pay during this period must exceed £520 per month on average and they must be paid something in each month)